A Comprehensive Survey on Deep Gait Recognition: Algorithms, Datasets and Challenges: Introduction

+\pending{To provide an exclusive taxonomy for deep gait recognition helping to obtain a deeper understanding, this paper proposes a novel taxonomy on deep gait recognition from two perspectives: deep representations learning techniques and deep architectures designs.
+We explain the proposed taxonomy in detail: (1) for deep representations learning techniques in gait recognition, the deep representations learning methods can be diversely analyzed from six perspectives rather than conventional model-based/free perspectives.
+Specifically, we comprehensively discuss deep representations learning in gait recognition from comparisons of 2D/3D, template/frames, shuffled/ordered, global/local, single/multi-scale, and long/short-term.
+(2) Considering deep architectures designs, the deep architectures are divided into \textit{discriminative} and \textit{generative} models.
+In our humble opinion, this taxonomy provides a reasonable classification for the existing gait recognition papers, and we hope it gives readers a big picture of deep gait recognition. }

-The rest of the survey is organized as follows.
-We first introduce an overview of gait recognition and typical pipelines of gait recognition systems in Section 2.
-Section 3 reviewed different methods to learn deep representations and metric learning methods used in gait recognition.
-Section 4 presents the deep network architectures for gait recognition.
-Datasets and evaluation methods are reviewed in Section 5.
-The security and privacy concerns are introduced in Section 6, followed by challenges and suggested directions in Section 7.
+The rest of the survey is organized as illustrated in Fig.~\ref{fig:taxonomy}.
+We first introduce the background of gait recognition in Section 2 and overview the main components of deep learning methods in Section 3.
+Section 4 reviews existing deep gait recognition methods according to the feature learning perspective.
+Section 5 reviews current deep gait recognition from the deep network architectures perspective.
+Datasets and evaluations are presented in Section 6.
+The security and privacy concerns are introduced in Section 7, followed by challenges and suggested directions in Section 8.
 The last section concludes the paper.